Methodology

 Image and asset policy

-Article artwork may use original editorial art, licensed or user-provided assets, screenshots used as source context, or generated imagery when appropriate.
-Generated artwork must not fabricate test results, UI states, product details, packaging, availability, or official imagery.
+Article artwork may use original non-generative editorial art, licensed or user-provided assets, screenshots used as source context, or existing source photos with the site’s standard dimming and opacity treatment.
+Article cover, hero, thumbnail, and social assets should not use AI-generated imagery.
+Artwork must not fabricate test results, UI states, product details, packaging, availability, or official imagery.